 Whilst the petrol and diesel ban in 2035 may also include hybrids, drivers looking to dip their toes into the EV world may want to consider the Hyundai Ioniq, which ranks third for electric and hybrid models scoring 67 out of 100.

-For American drivers considering a career change, our experts also analysed the top US vehicles for taxi and PHVs.
+For American drivers considering a career change, our experts also analysed the top US vehicles for taxis and PHVs.

 Scoring higher in the US is the Hyundai Ioniq with a respectable 69.
 Like the Nissan Leaf, the Hyundai Ioniq has demonstrated that it’s a strong choice for the best taxi car.
-In fourth and fifth is the Toyota Prius Hybrid and Hyundai Sonata Hybrid who both score 69.
+In fourth and fifth are the Toyota Prius Hybrid and Hyundai Sonata Hybrid which both score 69.
 Toyota Prius Hybrid sneaks into fourth place thanks to its cheaper price, fewer emissions, and better fuel economy.
-The Hyundai Sonata Hybrid on the other hand, wins when it comes to comfort and overall space in the front, back and boot.
+The Hyundai Sonata Hybrid, on the other hand, wins when it comes to comfort and overall space in the front, back and boot.